 The quality of any AI coding session is set by the first message.
 A cold session with no context produces generic suggestions.
 A session that opens with real project context produces suggestions grounded in your actual code.

 The difference is bigger than most developers expect.
 Once you start every session with a real context block, going back to cold sessions feels noticeably worse.
-(If you want the broader picture of where AI coding tools fit, here's an honest read on Claude Code, Cursor, Codex, and the other AI coding tools.)
+(For the broader picture of where AI coding tools fit, here's an honest read on Claude Code, Cursor, Codex, and the other AI coding tools.
+For the origin story of askScout itself, Introducing askScout sets the table.)

 Frequently asked questions